Electrostatics/GIBS/README.md

 1. `src` : This folder contains the source code files.

-2. `inputfiles` : This folder contains templates of input files for the simulations.
+2. `inputfile_templates` : This folder contains templates of input files for the simulations.

 3. `tutorials` : This folder contains example applications of GIBS.

-### Code compilation and use
+### Code compilation

 To compile the code, first create a build directory in the *gibs* directory, e.g.,